or

 Skip to main content

-SQLBuild includes a Dagster integration that maps your project’s models, sources, seeds, functions, tests, audits, and scenarios into Dagster assets and asset checks.
+SQLBuild includes a Dagster integration that maps your project’s models, sources, seeds, functions, loaders, tasks, assets, tests, audits, scenarios, and Python checks into Dagster assets and asset checks.
 SQLBuild handles the SQL transformation layer.
 Dagster handles scheduling, retries, alerting, and the asset-centric UI.

 Install